CheyneyComputerScience/CREMA-D/README.md

 -  "clipNum" - the file order of the clip from SentenceFilenames.csv
 -  "clipName" - the name of the video file

+##### Summary Table Columns <br> processedResults/summaryTable.csv
+- "fileName" - name of the movie file rated
+- "VoiceVote" - the emotion (or emotions separated by a colon) with the majority vote for Voice ratings.
+(A, D, F, H, N, or S)
+- "VoiceLevel" - the numeric rating (or ratings separated by a colon) corresponding to the emotion(s) listed in "VoiceVote"
+- "FaceVote" - the emotion (or emotions separated by a colon) with the majority vote for Face ratings.
+(A, D, F, H, N, or S)
+- "FaceLevel" - the numeric rating (or ratings separated by a colon) corresponding to the emotion(s) listed in "FaceVote"
+- "MultiModalVote" - the emotion (or emotions separated by a colon) with the majority vote for MultiModal ratings.
+(A, D, F, H, N, or S)
+- "MultiModalLevel" - the numeric rating (or ratings separated by a colon) corresponding to the emotion(s) listed in "MultiModalVote"

 ##### Tabulated Votes Columns <br> processedResults/tabulatedVotes.csv